Rif Dimashq offensive (February–April 2018): Humanitarian impact

 On 14 March, a Russian general reported over 300 people had fled Eastern Ghouta for Damascus since the implementation of the humanitarian corridor on 27 February.
 The same day, the Russian Defence Ministry announced that 437 civilians had been evacuated from Douma and that a humanitarian convoy would deliver 137 tonnes of food to the area the next day.
 The next day, as government forces fought to fully capture Hamouriyah, thousands of civilians fled towards the government-held territory with at least 12,500 leaving on that day according to the SOHR.
-On March 16, 2018, between 12,000 and 13,000 people fled Eastern Ghouta, in what was reported as the largest one-day exodus in the country's seven-year war.
+On 16 March 2018, between 12,000 and 13,000 people fled Eastern Ghouta, in what was reported as the largest one-day exodus in the country's seven-year war.
 By 24 March, over 105,000 people have been evacuated from eastern Ghouta, with Douma remaining the sole rebel stronghold after month-long fighting.

 On 15 March, the China Central Television reported that the Syrian Army had discovered a chemical weapon workshop located within a farm previously under rebel control near the suburb of Douma.

 Peace efforts

-On 22 February, in response to the Ghouta escalation, Sweden and Kuwait proposed a resolution at the UN Security Council, consisting of a 30-day truce in Syria.
+On 22 February, in response to the Ghouta escalation, Sweden and Kuwait proposed a resolution at the UN Security Council (UNSC), consisting of a 30-day truce in Syria.
 The resolution was subsequently rejected by Russia.
-However, on 24 February, after about a week's worth of government bombardment operations, the UN Security Council (UNSC) unanimously approved a resolution demanding a 30-day ceasefire in Syria.
+However, on 24 February, after about a week's worth of government bombardment operations, the UNSC unanimously approved a resolution demanding a 30-day ceasefire in Syria.

 On 25 February, an Iranian General, Mohammad Bagheri, said that the truce did not cover parts of the Damascus suburbs "held by the terrorists" and that attacks would continue.

 On 26 February, Russian President Vladimir Putin ordered a daily five-hour "humanitarian pause" in eastern Ghouta.
-The ceasefire was to start the next day from 9 am until 2 pm local.
+The ceasefire was to start the next day from 9 a.m. until 2 p.m. local.
 However, on the same day Russia's Foreign Minister Sergey Lavrov stated both Ahrar al Sham and Jaysh al Islam are to be excluded from cease-fire agreements for collaborating with al-Nusra.
 In early March, a Russian offer of safe passage out of eastern Ghouta for the rebels and their family members was rejected by the rebels.